ACCESS-NRI/ACCESS-Hive-Docs/docs/models/build_a_model/build_source_code.md

     - `'fflags="-O0 -g -traceback"'`
     - `'cflags="-O0 -g -fno-omit-frame-pointer"'`

-Using the `mom5_dev` example above (in the context of the _ACCESS-ESM1.5_ model), to debug the MOM5 component specifically, the changes to the `spack.yaml` are:
+Using the `mom5_dev` example above in the context of the _ACCESS-ESM1.5_ model to debug the MOM5 component, the updated `spack.yaml` would be:

 ```yaml
 spack: